-- (i) When a child is ill or receiving medical attention; - (ii) Days of religious observance notified in advance; - (iii) Absence due to family circumstances (e.g. bereavement of a very close relative, serious illness).
+- When a child is ill or - When a child is receiving medical attention proof of the appointment may be required - Days of religious observance notified in advance - Absence due to family circumstances (e.g. bereavement of a very close relative, serious illness).